arimoshe/Campfire/README.md

 # Campfire

+## What is Campfire

-[Campfire](https://campfire-aa.herokuapp.com/) is a full-stack, single-page demo application cloning the look and functionality of Hipcamp.
+[Campfire](https://campfire-aa.herokuapp.com/) is a full-stack, single-page demo application cloning the look and functionality of Hipcamp - a campsite booking website and application.

 The project utilizes a React-Redux front-end and a Ruby on Rails back-end with Postgresql and Amazon S3 used for database and storage.

 ## Key Features

 - Full User authentication
-- Search for campsites with paginated results
+- Search for campsites with paginated results and filtered by location and campsite capacity
-- Google Maps Javscript API map showing markers for search results and showing location of campsite on the campsite specific page
+- Google Maps Javscript API map showing markers for search results and Places API to enable autocomplete location search
 - Modals employed for information gathering including login, booking dates picker and booking guest pickers
-- Make a reservation on dates not already booked
+- Reservation date picker prevents selection of dates already booked
-- Edit and cancel future reservations
+- Create, edit and cancel future reservations
-- Leave "Recommended" and text reviews on past bookings
+- Leave "Recommended" and text reviews on past bookings including review edit and delete functionality

 # Technologies, Libraries, APIs

 ## APIs:
-- Google Maps Javascript API for displaying map of campsite and search results
+- Google Maps Javascript API for displaying map of search results with pins corresponding to individual campsites
+- Google Places API for autocompleting user location input and converting locations into latitude and longitude coordinates

 ## Libraries:
-- React Calendar for a creating a customized date picker with unavailable already booked dates
+- React Calendar for a creating a customized date picker with booked dates not selectable

 ## Front-End:
 - Javascript